andaru/netconf/README.md

     * Connect to clients via an OpenSSH server subsystem command as a gRPC client to the stream service.
     * Offers access to the stream as an `io.ReadWriteCloser`.
     * Supports multiple simultaneous stream (e.g., to allow separation of `stdout` and `stderr`).
+    * Due to [this issue](https://github.com/golang/go/issues/35025), the "standard" golang `ssh` package cannot be used to write NETCONF SSH servers, but the above gRPC approach with OpenSSH is used successfully in production.

 ### Related non-NETCONF libraries under development (in other respoisotires)